MK-SSL-Lab/mk-unified-ssl-toolbox/README.md

 ## 🤝 Collaborators and Advisors

-This project was made possible through collaborative research and academic mentorship.
+This project was made possible through our collaborative research and academic mentorship.
 The main contributors are:

 * [Kianoosh Vadaei](https://github.com/kia-vadaei)
 * [Melika Shirian](https://github.com/MelikaShirian12)

-Their combined efforts shaped the design, implementation, and structure of MK\_SSL.
+Our combined efforts shaped the design, implementation, and structure of **MK\_SSL**.
 The project was further enriched by the guidance of [Dr. Peyman Adibi](https://scholar.google.com/citations?user=u-FQZMkAAAAJ) and [Dr. Hossein Karshenas](https://scholar.google.com/citations?user=BjMFkWEAAAAJ), whose academic mentorship ensured rigor and practical impact.

 ---

 ## 📜 License

-This project is released under the MIT License.
+We’re keeping things chill with the **MIT License**.
+In plain English: do whatever you want with this code — use it, remix it, build something wild on top of it.
+Just don’t sue us if your GPU explodes or your cat walks across your keyboard mid-training and somehow invents AGI.
+Fair game?
+Cool. 🚀